jmoenig/Snap/docs/CONTRIBUTING.md

 Snap! is hosted on Github at https://github.com/jmoenig/Snap.
-You can make a fork via the Github "Fork" button and then create a PR by pushing a branch to your fork and then creating a PR against the master brancd of `jmoenig/Snap`.
+You can make a fork via the Github "Fork" button and then create a PR by pushing a branch to your fork and then creating a PR against the dev brancd of `jmoenig/Snap`.
 You can see current PRs here: https://github.com/jmoenig/Snap/pulls

 ---